danyspin97/rinstall/README.md

   `target/release/myexe` when listing executables, but just `myexe`.
 If you need to install an executable script in a Rust project, use `$PROJECTDIR/` prefix.

-- `custom` for all the other projects.
+- `default` for all the other projects.
 All the directories will be relative to the root directory of the project.

 #### `exe`